adrian-rutkowski/mystore-automation/README.md

 - Currently the framework only supports XPATH locators
 - There is no reporting functionality yet
 - Utilities like taking a screenshot on failure are planned for the future
-- Test runner in use is Python's built-in unittest but pycharm is also in consideration
+- Test runner in use is Python's built-in unittest but it's going to be replaced by pytest in the future